“You walked from Delaware to Colorado. That’s sort of a big deal.” –Nate Damm, via text message.

 As May began, we crossed through western Ohio and entered Indiana.
 This marked the start of our straight shot across the vast farmland of our own Midwest.
-For the next 1,000 miles, we traversed a flat and seemingly endless expanse of corn and soybeans.
-After crossing the Appalachians in West Virginia, the smooth, straight, and perfectly gridded terrain of the Midwest offered no great challenge.
+For the next 1,000 miles we traversed a flat and seemingly endless expanse of corn and soybeans.
+After crossing the Appalachian range in West Virginia the smooth, straight, and perfectly gridded terrain of the Midwest offered no great challenge.
 But as the summer progressed and the miles stretched on and the temperatures began to climb, the true challenge of the Midwest became clear.

 As the miles passed, the drought-ridden fields grew shorter and more withered.
-Jon joined us at the Mississippi River with a car, and with his support we could safely manage the dogs’ exposure to the heat.
+Jon joined us at the Mississippi River with a chase car and with his support we could safely manage the dogs and send them ahead to rest when it was too hot.
 Without having to worry about their safety constantly, we dragged ourselves on through the melting heat.
-Resources like food and water were plentiful; our route kept us moving through small towns and cities every 10-20 miles, and generous people populated the small oases between the miles of treeless fields.
+Resources like food and water were plentiful; our route kept us moving through small towns and cities every 10-20 miles, and generous people populated those small oases between the miles of treeless fields.

-Western Nebraska was a beautiful and painfully elegant shift from the full-blown flatland, Roundup-ready agricultural infinite, to something far more Westerly and reminiscent of what I imagine the American pioneers of the past saw.
+Western Nebraska is a beautiful and painfully elegant shift from the full-blown Roundup-ready infinite agricultural flatlands, to something far more Westerly and reminiscent of what I imagine the American pioneers of the past saw.
 The hills are rolling higher and farther, carved out in smooth bowls and jagged sandy canyons, all draped in scrub grass and all manner of spiny, greenish plants.

 Our last night in Nebraska, we camped in the yard of a kind old farmer named Larry.
 He offered us his shower, his kitchen, his beer (he has been sober for 30 years, but keeps it around for family and friends) and his conversation.
 He really helped us leave Nebraska in the best way possible.